muazkadan/Rive-CMP/README.md

 > applications.
 >
 > **Current Limitations:**
+> - On iOS, `UIKitView` does not support transparent backgrounds, resulting in opaque backgrounds for Rive animations.
+This is a known limitation in Compose Multiplatform.
+See [Issue #17](https://github.com/muazkadan/Rive-CMP/issues/17) for details and potential workarounds.
 > - Not all features and properties from the native Rive libraries are supported yet
 > - Some advanced Rive features may not be available across all platforms